isaaguilar/tracker/README.md

 - Connect a producer to kafka
 - Set up DRY terraform modules to recycle in future projects
 - Expose a lambda function to track sessions on webpage
+- Connect a consumer to kafka

 TODO

-- Connect a consumer to kafka
+- Do something interesting with the kafka consumer
 - Add automation for the tf builds, cargo builds, and kafka server setup via GHA